mono-ue/mono-ue.github.io/index.md

 You will need [source access to Unreal Engine on GitHub](https://www.unrealengine.com/ue4-on-github).

 Clone the https://github.com/mono-ue/UnrealEngine for of Unreal Engine, check out the *monoue-4.16* branch, and follow the instructions in the [Engine/Plugins/MonoUE/README.md](https://github.com/mono-ue/UnrealEngine/blob/monoue-4.16/Engine/Plugins/MonoUE/README.md).

+### Development

+The plugin has been developed with the support of Microsoft, but is currently a personal side project of several Microsoft employees.
+It is not officially supported by either Microsoft or Epic.
+It is being made freely available as source to all Unreal Engine licensees in the hope that the community considers it useful and participates in its development.

 ### Contact